-An important lesson from this result is that randomised measurements of second order are an indirect implication of the SWAP operator.
-In higher-order cases, the permutation operators $W_\pi$ will emerge according to the Schur-Weyl duality in Eq.~(\ref{eq:twirlingop}).
+An important lesson from this result is that randomised measurements of the second moment are an indirect implication related to the SWAP operator.
+For higher-order cases, the permutation operators $W_\pi$ will emerge according to the Schur-Weyl duality in Eq.~(\ref{eq:twirlingop}).
 This will play an important role in estimating the purity of a state, the overlap between two states, and PT moments, for details see Secs.~\ref{sec:general_determination_uni_inv} and \ref{sec:pt_estimation}.